aalaaSaid/AalaaSaid/README.md

 ## Hi there , I'm Aalaa 👋

-📕I'm a **Mobile App Developer** with a keen interest in cross-platform development using **Flutter**.😄 🎓 Bachelor’s degree **Electrical Engineering and Computer Science** at Al-Azhar University.
+📕I'm a **Mobile App Developer** with a keen interest in cross-platform development using **Flutter**.😄

+🎓 Bachelor’s degree **Electrical Engineering and Computer Science** at Al-Azhar University.

-💻 I love writing code and learn anythings about it
+💻 I love writing code and learn anythings about it.

-💬 My Email:[Aalaasaid36@gmail.com].
+💬 My Email:Aalaasaid36@gmail.com.